-I admit, the SOC 2 label itself, with its obscure acronym and numbers, certainly doesn’t sound glamorous.
+I admit, with its obscure acronym and numbers, the label doesn’t sound glamorous.
 Then again, cybersecurity is anything but.
 In fact, it’s basically the opposite – often consisting of tireless, thankless behind-the-scenes work.
 This is part of why it’s a big deal for us to be able to share this news.
 At the same time, I see it as somewhat of a paradox.
 Why would I think such a thing?
 Please allow me to explain … As if you didn’t think I would! …

 In short, the SOC 2 audit assessed the strength and application of our data security practices.
 This included a wide range of elements, from our physical hardware infrastructure and use of cloud computing to our team itself and the type of information we manage.
-In other words, the SOC 2 process not only scrutinized our overall cybersecurity approach, but how it applies to the underlying elements that make our uniquely flexible and efficient solutions possible, which sets us apart from the rest of the field.
+The HITRUST certification provides requirements for creating, accessing, storing or exchanging personal health and financial information in a secure and transparent manner.
+In other words, the process not only scrutinized our overall cybersecurity approach, but how it applies to the underlying elements that make our uniquely flexible and efficient solutions possible, which sets us apart from the rest of the field.
 So, it never really occurred to us to do anything less than rise above the fold with respect to cybersecurity.

-About those underlying elements … Key to our ability to adapt to constantly changing quality reporting demands is our remote team of more than 1000 quality information specialists.
+About those underlying elements … Key to our ability to adapt to constantly changing quality reporting demands is our remote team of more than 1,200 clinical data specialists.
 Having such a huge store of talent allows us to scale solutions according to a partner’s needs.
 Our core technology augments the team’s intelligence, enabling meticulous efficiency and accuracy.
-The cumulation of this approach is nearly 200,000 chart abstractions per month and more than 2 million quality data transactions annually – further underscoring how critical data security is to our mission.
+The cumulation of this approach is nearly 200,000 chart abstractions per month and more than 3 million quality data transactions annually – further underscoring how critical data security is to our mission.

 To our partners, we feel strongly that your peace of mind is our responsibility.
 And, the only way to fulfill this commitment is through a comprehensive data security strategy that looks more like a continuum of efforts rather than a single achievement or recognition.
 At Q-Centrix, this includes the following: